apache/druid/docs/content/querying/sql.md

 ### Metadata

-Druid brokers cache column type metadata for each dataSource and use it to plan SQL queries.
-This cache is updated on broker startup and also periodically in the background through [SegmentMetadata queries](../querying/segmentmetadataquery.html).
+Druid brokers infer table and column metadata for each dataSource from segments loaded in the cluster, and use this to plan SQL queries.
+This metadata is cached on broker startup and also updated periodically in the background through [SegmentMetadata queries](../querying/segmentmetadataquery.html).
 Background metadata refreshing is triggered by segments entering and exiting the cluster, and can also be throttled through configuration.